uilleann-pipe-tools/slip-calculator/README.md

 https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#downloading-source-code-archives

 # Capabilities
-Using this CAD project, you can do the following:
+Using this project, you can do the following:

 ## FreeCAD